zng-ui/zng/TODO/_current.md

 * All examples must be fully useable with a screen reader.
     - Test OS defaults and NVDA.

-# Other Issues
+# Markdown/Scroll

-* Markdown example tries to render zero-sized stuff.
+* Markdown "can `inline`" does not render separated with space.
+* Markdown scrolls on init if only focusable is not in view.

 # Publish